Hey Kids (Start Here)

 “This isn’t Star Trek,” Telford said evenly.

-“You shot me,” Rush said.
+“You shot me,” Rush fired back.

-“As a favor,” Telford replied.
+“As a favor,” Telford reminded him.

-“I can see that,” Telford said, through clenched teeth.
+“I can see that,” Telford said through clenched teeth.
 “You want shore leave, Nick?
 You gotta show Kiva some progress.”

 “Y’know what I think’d be tremendously popular?”
 Rush asked, in a wistfully conversational tone, readjusting himself around the knife he still held to Telford’s heart.